Echomo-Xinyu/Summer-Research-Project-2022/CS224N/Week1_notes.md

 # Week1 notes

-## Lecture 1: Introduction and Word Vectors
+## Lecture1: Introduction and Word Vectors

 Random thoughts:

 - Language can mean different for different people.
 - languages serve as the glue to connect people as community and promote connection and collaboration.

-in linguistics, denotational semnatics to represent meaning.
+in linguistics, denotational semantics to represent meaning.

 ### WordNet